MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-content-mgmt.md

 # Guide content management

 Authors or admins can organize guides and their assets (3D parts, images, videos, and object anchors) into folders.
-Then,assign owners to the folders or share them with others.
+Then, assign owners to the folders or share them with others.
 If you don't need the benefits of a folder structure, you can assign guides to an individual or team.

 Assigning ownership of a folder or guide to a user or team is the preferred method for controlling who can use specific guides.
-Sharing a guide does not change ownership of the guide.
+Sharing a guide doesn't change ownership of the guide.

 For example, if you have multiple users that need access to a guide and its assets:

 - Create a team for those users.
 - Create a folder and add the guide and all its assets.
 Assign the team as owners to the folder.

 ## Folder ownership and access

-Authors can organize their guides as well as the content of their guides by creating folders.
-Folders can contain the following:
+Authors can organize their guides and the content of their guides by creating folders.
+Folders can contain:

 - Subfolders
 - Guides
 - Images
 - 3D Objects
 - Videos
 - Object anchors